Unarmed black man shot by Minneapolis police officer dies

 "There were handcuffs on the scene at the time.
 And we are still examining whether or not they were on Mr. Clark or whether they were just fallen at the scene," Minnesota Bureau of Criminal Apprehension Superintendent Drew Evans said at a news conference on Tuesday.

-The deaths of unarmed black men and women in encounters with police in the United States over the past year have fueled protests nationwide and rekindled a national civil rights movement called Black Lives Matter.
+The deaths of unarmed black people at the hands of police in the United States over the past year have fueled protests nationwide and rekindled a national civil rights movement called Black Lives Matter.

 Clark was taken off life support on Monday evening, his family told local media.